K1 Visa for Vegas

 3. You both intend to marriage each other in the United States within 90 days of the K1’s entry.

-Alternatively, the director may grant you an exception if compliance would violate strict and long-established customs of your K-1 beneficiary’s foreign culture or social practice.
+Alternatively, the director may grant you an exception if compliance would violate strict and long-established customs of your K-1 beneficiary’s culture or social practice.
 One example of this is where marriages are traditionally arranged by the parents of the contracting parties.
 According to custom, the prospective bride and groom should not meet after the arrangement and before the wedding day.
 8 CFR 214.2(k)(2).
-But not so fast.
-In cases with customary prohibitions, you must also show that you have or will meet any and all aspects of the traditional marriage arrangement according to the custom or practice.
+In cases with customary prohibitions, you must also show that you have or will meet any and all aspects of the traditional arrangements according to marriages under that custom or practice.

 The approved petition – validity period and k1 visa application.